County Health Rankings & Roadmaps

 The County Health Rankings & Roadmaps program is run by the University of Wisconsin Population Health Institute (UW PHI) and funded by grants from the Robert Wood Johnson Foundation (RWJF).
 The website provides health rankings and data for counties across the United States as well as numerous resources to help communities utilize the data to improve their health.

 Final designs of a health factor page, the action center, and the blog.

 As UX Lead, I was ultimately responsible the website’s user experience.
 I also coordinated the work of my design team, a UX associate and interaction designer.

 Business goals workshops, use-case development, content audit, content strategy, analytics strategy and implementation, information architecture, usability studies, sketching, wireframing, and HTML prototyping.

 - Visitors had difficulty finding the resources in the Action Center, a repository of articles on how to improve health in your community.

-- Two long-form reports needed to be added to the site.
+- Incorporate two long-form reports into the site.

 - While the local health data brought many visitors, it was a challenge for them to zoom out and find more information about health factors, additional measures, and next steps.